PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 16:49:44
+Last updated: 2024-04-02 16:50:18
-Random Quote: To hell with circumstances, I create opportunities. - Bruce Lee
+Random Quote: Truth is powerful and it prevails. - Sojourner Truth